Admissions Guide - Grading and Evaluation

 Semester System

 A semester runs approximately 15 weeks.
-Students wishing to undertake a diploma or certificate program enter Sault College in the Fall semester, commencing in late August or early September of each year.
+Students wishing to undertake a diploma, degree or certificate program enter Sault College in the Fall semester, commencing in late August or early September of each year.
 New applicants may also be admitted in the Winter semester, commencing in January of each year; or in the Summer semester, commencing in May of each year.
 Further information regarding start dates is available on the Key Dates Calendar or by contacting the Registrar’s Office.

 B. Evaluation